About this project

 - Allah's Character — anthropomorphism (foot, throne, descent), "best of deceivers," sealed hearts, mercy in 100 parts.

-- Cosmology — sun prostrating under the Throne, seven heavens, flat-earth imagery, 60-cubit Adam, the moon split.
+- Science — sun prostrating under the Throne, seven heavens, flat-earth imagery, 60-cubit Adam, the moon split.

 - Pre-Islamic Borrowings — Dajjal from Christian apocalyptic, Buraq, Sleepers of Ephesus, Abraham in fire, camel through the needle's eye.